WHY CHOOSE OUR ONLINE RENDERING SERVICE?

 Given the strict requirements for working on the web, the Light Tracer's render engine represents color with RGB values.
 Nevertheless, it supports spectral effects like dispersion on refractive objects.

 At the same time, spectral rendering is most apparent when used with measured spectral data for both light sources and materials.
 But, in an artist-driven scene, the light source spectra are more usually reconstructed from RGB sliders in some way, leading to very smooth spectra, where it is very difficult to see actual visual differences between RGB and spectral rendering.
 Moreover, spectral rendering is computationally more expensive and generates more noise.
-For these reasons, Light Tracer is built on the RGB ray tracing engine.
+For these reasons, Light Tracer Render is built on the RGB ray tracing engine.

 -